-This function is a shorthand for {MapSingle}.
-It successively applies the function "fn" to all the entries in "list" and returns a list contains the results.
-The parameter "fn" can either be a string containing the name of a function or a pure function.
+This function is a shorthand for MapSingle().
+It successively applies the function fn to all the entries in list and returns a list containing the results.
+The parameter fn can either be a string containing the name of a function or a pure function.